udda/multiload-ng/extras/README.md

 Generate Debian, Slackware or RPM packages through `checkinstall`

-Debian packages are used on Debian and its derivatives, Ubuntu and its derivatives, Linux Mint, Puppy Linux, and so on.
+Debian packages are used on Debian and its derivatives, Ubuntu and its derivatives, Linux Mint, and so on.

 RPM packages are used on Red Hat Linux, Fedora, Mandriva, SuSe, OpenSUSE, PCLinuxOS, Mageia, and so on.